ABERFELDY COMMUNITY COUNCIL

 In the Lesser Hall, Aberfeldy Town Hall, and by ZOOM.

-In attendance: Provost Xander McDade, Cllr John Duff, Cathy Pearson (Aberfeldy Triathlon), Gordon Leighton (Feldy Roo), Alistair Smith (Heartland Radio) and three members of the public.
+In attendance: Provost Xander McDade, Cllr John Duff, Mary MacDougall, Alistair Smith (Heartland Radio).

 Minutes of previous meeting

-The minutes were taken as read, proposed by VF and seconded by EFM.
+The minutes were taken as read.
+Proposed by EFM and seconded by VF.